Blotre/blog/_posts/2015-12-13-we-are-the-rainbow.md

 Perhaps you are confused.
 Perhaps you are angry.
 Let Us explain Our position from a business perspective, using language that hopefully you will be able to understand.

 ## Terrorists are the New Millennials
-Our advertising partners have spoken, and their message is clear: terrorists are the new millennials.
+Our advertising partners have spoken and their message is clear: terrorists are the new millennials.
 Your modern terrorist has plenty of disposable income, is a digital native, and strongly desires authentic, meaningful experiences.
 Sound familiar?
 Oh, and they are incredibly insecure too, constantly seeking praise and attention for their bravado.
 Advertisers love insecurity.

 Furthermore, what better fanboy than the humble terrorist?
 They will literally blow themselves up to defend a brand.
 Now *that's* user engagement for you.
 And did millennials ever go around torturing and executing people who did not support their taste in fashion?
 Not that We've heard.